calebzaleski/Plant-Monitoring-System/README.md

 Raspberry Pi 4
 Raspberry Pi 400

 Note: Please note that I am assuming that you are powering your Pi's or Arduino's with sufficient power.
-If you don't (which I have experienced plenty of hair pulling hours due to) IT WILL NOT RUN CORRECTLY
+If you don't (which I have experienced plenty of hair pulling hours due to) IT WILL NOT RUN CORRECTLY.